 At the precise moment our customers cross the entrance of the store, it’s nearly impossible to predict what will be their next move.
 For that reason, it is essential to take a moment and examine the traffic flow.
 With this invaluable information at your fingerprints, you will be able to identify dead spots or impassable corners to effectively manage your retail space to increase profits and drive positive ROI.
+In this article, we will explain how cross-selling results can be augmented by analyzing the correlation matrix.

 One of the latest features designed by Shoppermotion to solve this common challenge is the Correlation Matrix.
 This tool has been released as an important part of our in-store intelligence suite and provides new possibilities for cross-selling analytics in brick and mortars.
 It measures the probability of a shopper stopping at a certain category assuming that has stopped at any other section of the store, successfully tracking the full experience of the shopper journey.